 Vanpayar Thoran One Pot Pressure Cooker Recipe – Easy Red Cowpea South Indian Style Kerala Recipe (Dry Cowpea Recipe Without Gravy) – One Pot Vanpayar Thoran Recipe In Pressure Cooker (Without Grinding Coconut & Spices)

-You can make vanpayar thoran (vanpayar in english is known as red cowpeas and so this is a red cowpeas recipe with coconut & spices) easily following this vanpayar thoran recipe Kerala style.
+You can make vanpayar thoran (vanpayar in english is known as red cowpeas and so this is a red cowpeas recipe with coconut & spices) easily following this one pot vanpayar thoran recipe.
 The vanpayar thoran or red cowpea recipe with coconut (dry recipe) is also known as red payar thoran recipe, perum payar thoran recipe or simply payaru thoran recipe.

 This vanpayar thoran recipe is a simple and easy one pot thoran recipe using pressure cooker method where we cook all ingredients in the pressure cooker itself.
 This is not the only way to make vanpayar thoran but this is a very simple and easy way to do it.